 My favorite Raspberry Pi add-on is the PiTFT from Adafruit.
 With it, you easily get a Raspberry Pi GUI interface and touch screen.
 The PiTFT software install is just a few things and it is good to go.

-This screen is what I needed in my IoT project.
+This screen is what I needed for my IoT project.
 The Pi+Screen will act as the primary controller for all of my things.
 The problem is I didn’t know much about writing GUI applications in Linux.
 So what could I do to create a Raspberry Pi GUI?

 Python is popular in Pi projects, so I decided to stick with it and find out what GUI toolkits are ready to go.
 “Ready to go” means they install easily on Raspian and work well on the Pi.